StarRocks/starrocks/docs/table_design/Data_distribution.md

   )
   DUPLICATE KEY(id)
   -- Use expression partitioning as the partitioning method and specify the partitioning column.
-  -- You can also use list partitioning.
+  -- You can also use list partitionifng.
   PARTITION BY (city)
   -- Use hash bucketing as the bucketing method and must specify the bucketing key.
   DISTRIBUTED BY HASH(city,id);